Register for Free edWebinars Below

 Tuesday, October 22, 2019 @ 6:00 pm - 7:00 pm EDT

-Presented by Dr. Julian A. Reed, Founder and CEO ActivEd, Inc.; Suzannah Evans, B.A., M.A., Blended Technology Leader and First Grade Teacher, Longmont, CO; and Caroline Duncan, B.S., M.Ed., First Grade Teacher, Greenville, SC
+Presented by Dr. Julian A. Reed, Founder and CEO ActivEd, Inc.; Suzannah Evans, B.A., M.A., Blended Technology Leader and First Grade Teacher, Longmont, CO; and Caroline Duncan, B.S., M.Ed., Kindergarten Teacher, Greenville, SC

 Sponsored by ActivEd, Inc.

 Get a CE Certificate for this edWebinar Learn more

 Teachers are charged with developing and maintaining positive, productive classroom environments that promote learning, and they are expected to reduce the time they spend managing.
 Providing students with regular activity opportunities during the school day has been proven to improve on-task classroom behavior.
 In this edWebinar, Dr. Julian Reed introduces five ways current findings from neuroscience can improve learning that will lead to increased engagement and achievement, improved behavior, and the adoption of healthy habits.
 Hear from two elementary educators who will share their first-hand experiences with movement-based learning used in their classrooms to reinforce skills and administer formative assessments.
 Learn how you can do it too!